 Policies on safeguarding children and vulnerable adults

+In urology, vulnerability frequently includes older or frail patients.
+Trainees should therefore be able to apply a frailty-aware approach (multimorbidity, polypharmacy, functional and cognitive status, anaesthetic risk) and integrate life expectancy and patient goals into shared decision-making.
+Collaboration with relevant teams (e.g., geriatrics, anaesthesia, rehabilitation and palliative care) should be sought when appropriate.

 A vulnerable patient might be an adult (aged 18 years or older) or a child (aged under 18 years).
 The vulnerable patient might be suffering from dementia or other psychiatric disorders or might be suffering from complex physical disorders.
 The vulnerable patient might be in an adverse financial situation or might have poor social circumstances and might have suffered abuse or neglect.
 A urological admission could heighten these vulnerabilities.

 The healthcare professional is expected to represent the best interests of the patient and it therefore, in these circumstances, it will become necessary to introduce a collaborative working relationship with the patient and their carers if this aim is to be achieved.